Alonso-del-Arte/misc-info/README.md

 # misc-info
-Just a repository for miscellaneous information that might not yet fit into any particular project.
+Just a repository for miscellaneous information that does not exactly fit into any particular project, or which can function as a sort of cross-reference to another project.